Redemter/week1-ip/README.md

 https://redemter.github.io/week1-ip/

 ## License and Copyright
-Licesed by me for myself
+Licensed by me for myself
 Redemter@2023